ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 Use **set -o emacs** to enter emacs mode (default) and **set -o vi** to enter vi mode.
 Subsequent discussion and examples refer to the default, **emacs** mode.
-Learning navigation shortcuts can increase your efficiency of working shell tenfold, so let's review most common ones to edit the command line text:
+Learning navigation shortcuts can increase your efficiency with the shell tenfold, so let's review most common ones to edit the command line text:

 `Ctrl-a` | Go to the beginning of the line you are currently typing on